 '''

-literal contents Text
+literal_contents Text

 that

 needs

-be

 literally

 (i.e.

 without

 to

+be

 output

 pass-

+powerline.renderer.strwidth()

 determine

 through

-powerline.renderer.strwidth()

 to

 length,

-through

-characters

 powerline.renderer.escape()

 escape

 special

+characters

 and

 through

 to

+'''

 powerline.renderer.hl() to highlight it).
-Should be a tuple (contents_length, contents)

-'''

-where contents\length is an integer and contents is a unicode (Python2) or str (Python3) instance.
+Should be a tuple (contents\length, contents) where contents\length is an integer and contents is a unicode (Python2) or str (Python3) instance.